stcucufa/miRCo-engine/README.md

 npm run dev
 ```

+## Making games

 Games are served out of `/games` dir.
 A game should be a dir titled `your-game-name` with the following structure

+To just iterate on your own game on a loop, move all the other `/games` to `archived-games`.
+Your game in `/games` should be a dir with the following structure

 ```
  your-game